-SLAs can be configured to start, pause, and stop based on various conditions.
+Project admins can configure SLAs to start, pause, and stop based on various conditions.
 After an SLA has stopped and if one of the start conditions is detected again, the SLA will be reset to start a new cycle.

 The past cycle will be displayed in the SLAs panel in the issue view, underneath the SLA's name.
-You'll see an expander under that where the corresponding cycles are listed.
+Use the ex pand icon to view the past cycles.